freddolino-lab/ipod/README.md

 ```

 After this first major step of the pipeline has completed running,
-you may want to call peaks and epods, which can be done within the
+you may want to call peaks and epods ([see here for more information regarding peak and epod calling](#peak-epod-calls)), which can be done within the
 singularity conatiner if the following manner:

 ```bash